TimothyPC/Access-Media-Apps/index.md

 <p><strong>Links to Other Sites</strong></p>
 <p>This Service may contain links to other sites.
 If you click on a third-party link, you will be
     directed to that site.
 Note that these external sites are not operated by us.
 Therefore, I strongly advise you to review the Privacy Policy of these websites.
-I have no control over, and assume no responsibility for the content, privacy policies, or practices of any third-party sites or services.</p>
+We have no control over, and assume no responsibility for the content, privacy policies, or practices of any third-party sites or services.</p>